GluuFederation/gluu-gateway/kong-openid-rp/README.md

-# Openid Connect RP plugin
+# Kong OpenID Connect RP plugin

 The Kong OpenID Connect RP or OAuth 2.0 plugin allows you to protect your API (which is proxied by Kong) with [OpenID Connect](https://gluu.org/docs/ce/admin-guide/openid-connect/).